You will be awarded points for:

 - Extend your current visa

-- Apply for a different visa
+- Apply for a different visa as eligible

 - Become a Temporary or Permanent Resident of Australia

 - Communicate with the Department of Immigration and Border Protection

 - Deal with the cancellation of your visa

 - Appeal / Review of your case to Migration or Refugee Review Tribunal

 A dependant is a member of the family unit of the Australian Visa applicant.
 This may include the spouse/ partner of the applicant, any dependent children (under 18 years of age) or some other dependent relative.

 You may include other relatives in your application if they are wholly or substantially reliant on you for financial support for their basic needs of food, shelter and clothing and they have been reliant on you for that support for a substantial period.
 They must also be more reliant on you than on any other person or source.
 A relative may be considered dependent on you if they have a mental or physical disability that prevents them from earning a living to support themselves e.g. an aged unmarried relative.